Not many business executives can measure success in the number of lives they've helped save. John Meiners can.

 Refusing to be similarly stymied by fear, Meiners and the volunteer leadership of the organization set about recalibrating the AHA's approach to educating and training people in emergency resuscitation.
 For an organization that's been a national authority since 1924, it was hard to determine how to approach change.
 For guidance, the AHA enlisted the help of executive performance consultant firm Gap International.

 The consultant firm helped the AHA see how crucial it was for its leaders to discover new possibilities for growth.
-In a white paper on creating and growing an organization prepared for the 21st century, Gap International CEO Pontish Yeramyan writes, “It is important for organizations to find ways to stretch into uncharted territories for growth and bring a willingness to take on even the most hopeless challenges."
+In a Creating and growing an organization prepared for the 21st century, Gap International CEO Pontish Yeramyan writes, “It is important for organizations to find ways to stretch into uncharted territories for growth and bring a willingness to take on even the most hopeless challenges."

 Yeramyan adds that, “At any moment an organization is either growing or declining—there is no middle ground."
 This did not bode well for the AHA, which was using the techniques of the '90s to disseminate CPR training, relying on paper textbooks and lengthy, in-person classes.